|British Sky Tours||

 Woodrow Wilson and David Lloyd George had a distant and often strained relationship.
 At times they were more like antagonists than allies.
 What became known as the special relationship grew from the telegram friendship between Winston Churchill and Franklin Roosevelt - who started the messages on the 11 September 1939.
 This correspondence was much more personal than any modern exchange.
 Indeed, there has not been any other exchange like it since.
 Some 1700 messages passed between them until the President’s sudden death.
 And unlike their telephone conversations, posterity has the full story.

 Both came from old families that were political dynasties.
 Roosevelt’s had landed in New Amsterdam 200 years before; one ancestor had ratified the Declaration of Independence for New York.
 Roosevelt had been a modernising Assistant Secretary of the Navy and once America went to war in April 1917 virtually administered the United States Navy.
 He was a proponent of big gun ships and submarines, wanted to lay mines from Scotland to Norway, created the naval reserve and although he master-minded demobilisation remained opposed to reducing the fleet beyond a prudent strength.
-He knew of Churchill the soldier and journalist, restless and reforming aristocrat - moreover in those days with the same politics as himself - the brain behind the brilliant strategy though flawed operational concept of the Dardanelles.
+He knew of Churchill the soldier and journalist, restless and reforming aristocrat, moreover in those days with the same politics as himself - the brain behind the brilliant strategy though flawed operational concept of the Dardanelles.
 They met only once during the First World War at a dinner for the British War Cabinet in late July 1918 at Gray’s Inn although twenty years later to the President’s dismay his ally could not remember their meeting!
 Roosevelt greatly admired Churchill’s writing.
 For his part Churchill had been impressed by the President’s economic programmes to pull America out of the depression.

-A direct descendent of the greatest soldier in British history, John Churchill, Duke of Marlborough, his mother American with red indian blood flowing through her veins, Churchill had already lived through two political careers.
+A direct descendent of the greatest soldier in British history, John Churchill, Duke of Marlborough, his mother American and according to family history with red indian blood flowing through her veins, Churchill had already lived through two political careers.
 A young Home Secretary, he had risen to become First Lord of the Admiralty and in a parallel fate with Roosevelt, one of his greatest achievements was that by summer 1914 the Royal Navy was fully ready for the outbreak of war.
 After the burning experience of the Dardanelles in 1915 he resigned from the Government and served as a humble infantry colonel on the Western Front.
 Returning to London in early 1916 he began rebuilding his political future as Minister for Munitions.
 After the war he became Chancellor of the Exchequer.
 However, the General Strike of 1929 made the Government unpopular and Labour won the next election.
 By 1930 he had returned to the political wilderness and despite the 1935 landslide victory of the Conservatives, stayed there largely due to his warnings about Hitler.
-Only the catastrophe of May 1940 forced the political leadership to turn finally to Churchill as the only man who offered any hope of survival for Britain and its Commonwealth.
+Only the catastrophes of France and Norway in May 1940 forced the humbled political leadership to turn finally to Churchill as the only man who offered any hope of survival for Britain and its Commonwealth.

 Churchill kept meticulous records, private and government.
 At least once a week he personally briefed his key advisers and military staff.
 Confusion thus avoided, decisions became easier for subordinates because they knew their leader’s mind.
 Revealed only to a few close aides, personally dictated, his secret essays roamed over the whole strategy of the war – proving that retired cavalry subalterns who become journalists along their way to better things, stay somewhat lively strategists.